 4. LinkedEnrollment CSP

 I was curious if I could manually enroll the device to find out which errors I could get.
-Using that LinkedEnrollment\Enroll CSP is of course not supported but it had a success rate of 100%.
+Of course, using that LinkedEnrollmentEnroll CSP is not supported, but it has a success rate of 100%.
 Until now, it could always kick off the MMPC enrollment.
-I have never seen it failing even not on W365 devices in which EPM was not yet supported…
+I have never seen it fail, even on W365 devices in which EPM was not yet supported.

 So, I kicked off that LinkedEnrollment CSP with the localmdm to enroll the device manually